DimSpathoulas/Collision_Risk_Calculation/README.md

 ### 4. Get Detections
-You should run a 3d detector on your downloaded dataset and save them in your dir.
+You should run a 3d detector on your downloaded dataset and save the results in your dir.

 ## The final project dir should look like this
 ```bash